aleskapot/git-json/readme.md

-## JSON structure change tolerant Windoes git repository
+## JSON structure change tolerant Windows git repository

 ### Installation
 Replace with `git-files` folder files in your project `.git` folder.
 Script `pre-commit` should be placed in `./.git/hooks`.